GovTechSG/seed-documentation/support/troubleshooting-issues.md

 ![mac-cf](/images/mac-cf.png)
 3. Open *Terminal*.
 4. Type `sudo launchctl list | grep -i cloudflare` and ensure the service is running.
-5. If Cloudflare WARP is not installed or not running, refer to [troubleshooting Cloudflare issues](https://docs.developer.tech.gov.sg/docs/security-suite-for-engineering-endpoint-devices/support/troubleshooting-issues).
+5. If Cloudflare WARP is not installed or not running, refer to the Cloudflare troubleshooting information in the relevant section on this page.

 > **Note**: Spotlight is used to detect the existence of applications.
 If you have disabled Spotlight, we would not be able to detect Cloudflare WARP on your device.